Sine Chadi

-Sine Kassim Chadi (born February 13, 1956) is businessman, philanthropist and former politician.
+Sine Kassim Chadi (born February 13, 1956) is a Canadian businessman, philanthropist and former politician.
 He is currently CEO and Chairman of Imperial Equities Inc. a publicly traded company on the TSX Venture Exchange.
 Chadi has been the CEO of companies involved in real estate and mortgage industries.
 Chadi was also elected to the Alberta Legislature in 1993 as the MLA for Edmonton Roper.
 He served one term.